avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 discriminant functions together, since the first discriminant function can separate cultivars 1 and 3 very well, and the second discriminant function can separate cultivars 1 and 2, and cultivars 2 and 3, reasonably well.

-.. xxx Note: in SPSS I get different values of the LDA than in R, I think because I have different loadings xxx

 Allocation Rules and Misclassification Rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^